Table of Contents

 The average company analyzes around 40% of its web data.
 You guessed it right: a lot of that data comes from data scrapers.

-As more and more organizations adopt data-driven decision-making, the importance of web scraping as a process will grow.
-Implementing new web scraping project ideas is likely to become a critical skill for a data scientist.
+As more and more organizations adopt data-driven decision-making, the importance of learning web scraping as a process will grow.
+Implementing new web scraping project ideas and performing them with machine learning and AI automations is likely to become a critical skill for data scientists.

 For example, at GoLogin we have recently seen a 25% user retention increase and a 15% conversion rate boost.
 That happened after we analyzes user behavior data pipeline and improved our platform based on data-driven decision-making.